chkr1011/mqttMultimeter/README.md

 # MQTTnet App

 MQTTnet App is a high performance .NET application for MQTT communication testing and analysing.

 The protocol implementation is based on the _MQTTnet_ project.

-The application is based on Avalonia for UI rendering.
+The application uses Avalonia for UI rendering.

 ## Features